Whisky, Cheese & Wine - Since 1859

 From time to time we bring home a special selection of Scandinavian cheese, but one we have week in week out is Gjetost from Gudbrandsdalen.
 This is one of the famous Norwegian brunosts – ‘brown cheeses’ – a dense, sweet, fudgey cheese.

-We get various Pecorinos in throughout the year, including mature Nero; Rosso, its rind brushed in tomato pulp, and young and soft Fresco.
+Italy produces a lot of good cheese, and some great cheese.
+Parmigiano is the ultimate grating cheese, but it’s great to nibble on too.
+Gorgonzola is one of the world’s finest blues; we love the Dolce version, sweet and creamy.
+Taleggio is an excellent and fairly pongy washed-rind cheese.
+We get various Pecorinos in throughout the year, including mature Nero; Rosso, its rind brushed in tomato pulp, and young and soft Dolce.
 Our most popular variety is Pecorino Tartufo, which is semi-hard and speckled with black flecks of truffle.
 Its aroma is heavenly.

 . . .